uebber/psbt-consolidator/README.md

 A Node.js command-line tool to generate a Partially Signed Bitcoin Transaction (PSBT) for consolidating Bitcoin Core wallet UTXOs according to specific rules.

-Purpose: Minimize (future) fees by combining Bitcoin fund distribution and UXTO consolidation within a single transactions across sender and receiver wallets.
+Purpose: Minimize (future) fees by combining Bitcoin fund distribution and UXTO consolidation within a single transaction across sender and receiver wallets.
 I use it to automate a Bitcoin savings plan for my kids.

 ## Overview